New York's 2019 Climate Law Requirements

 LEGISLATION AND SPENDING PRIORITIES

 $3 Billion in Sustainable Future Funding: The 2025-26 state budget included $1 billion to create the Sustainable Future Program.
-We call for $3 billion in funding in the 2026-27 budget for the Program, the minimum amount cap-and-invest would have generated in the first year had the Governor established the program, as originally promised.
-According to state data, up to $10 billion in public and private funds are needed to meet the goals of the law.
+We call for $3 billion in funding in the 2026-27 budget, the minimum amount cap-and-invest would have generated in the first year had the Governor established the program.
 The money will be used for purposes like reducing greenhouse gas emissions in buildings, zero emission transportation, and renewable energy generating projects.
-35% with a goal of 40% of the benefits of funding will go to disadvantaged communities, as the climate law requires.
+35% with a goal of 40% of the benefits of funding will go to disadvantaged communities.

-Bucks for Boilers: Starting in 2030 for smaller buildings and 2035 for larger ones, the Bucks for Boilers bill would provide necessary subsidies to households to repair and weatherize their homes and upgrade to clean and higher efficiency heat pumps, phasing out old climate polluting gas-fueled boilers when their systems need replacement.
+Bucks for Boilers: Starting in 2030 for smaller buildings and 2035 for larger ones, Bucks for Boilers would provide necessary subsidies to households to repair and weatherize their homes and upgrade to clean and higher efficiency heat pumps, phasing out old climate polluting gas-fueled boilers when they need replacement.
 The bill authorizes $50,000 per household for the work and offers upfront full-coverage subsidies to low- and moderate-income households.
 (A6489 Stirpe/S3476 Rivera).

-Expanding Use of Solar: We support a solar bill package which includes: 1) the Accelerate Solar for Affordable Power (ASAP) bill, which raises New York’s distributed solar capacity for residential, commercial and community solar with a goal of 20 gigawatts (GW) by 2035 (A8758 Barrett/S6570 Harckham); 2) legislation to expedite permitting and to lower costs for residential solar (A6270 Cunningham/S5781 Harckham); 3) the Community SOLAR Act, which expedites permitting and lowers costs for community solar (A9087 Levenberg/S8119 Parker); and the 4) Solar Up Now New York Act (“SUNNY Act”), which exempts small-scale balcony or plug-in solar from the existing interconnection and net metering requirements for conventional solar panels, and prohibits utilities from approving or disapproving installation of these technologies, or charging customers a fee for installation (A9111 Gallagher/S8512 Krueger).
+Expand Use of Solar: We support: 1) the Accelerate Solar for Affordable Power (ASAP) bill, which raises New York’s distributed solar capacity for residential, commercial and community solar with a goal of 20 gigawatts by 2035 (A8758 Barrett/S6570 Harckham); 2) legislation to expedite permitting for residential solar (A6270 Cunningham/S5781 Harckham); 3) the Community SOLAR Act, to expediate permitting for community solar (A9087 Levenberg/S8119 Parker); and the 4) Solar Up Now New York Act (“SUNNY Act”), which exempts plug-in solar from the existing interconnection and net metering requirements and prohibits utilities from disapproving or charging for installation (A9111 Gallagher/S8512 Krueger).

-No Funding for Unaffordable Nuclear Energy: New York should not build any new nuclear power plants: they are too expensive and will not help the state meet its climate goals.
-The legislature should block the Governor’s directive to the New York Power Authority (NYPA) to build a nuclear power plant, and any public funding or bonding to build new reactors.
-Instead of the Hochul administration’s proposal to lock in as much as $30 billion of ratepayer subsidies for old reactors from 2029 to 2049, funds should be invested in affordable, safe, renewable energy: assisting homeowners and small businesses to decarbonize buildings, and battery storage, energy efficiency, geothermal, demand management, major grid and transmission upgrades, and other needed climate law activities.
+No Funding for Nuclear Energy: New York should not build any new nuclear power plants: they are too expensive and will not help the state meet its climate goals.
+We oppose the Governor’s directive to the New York Power Authority (NYPA) to build a nuclear power plant.
+We oppose any public funding or bonding to build new reactors and the proposal to lock in as much as $30 billion of ratepayer subsidies for old reactors.
+We support the NYS Ratepayer Protection Nuclear Moratorium Act ( A11433 Simon /S9962 Parker).

 Packaging Reduction & Recycling Infrastructure Act: Requires companies to reduce their product packaging by 30% in 12 years, including petroleum-based plastics, and bans 17 priority toxic chemicals in packaging materials (A1749 Glick/S1464 Harckham).

-Renewable Capitol Act: Requires the Office of General Services (OGS) and NYPA to ensure that all operations that power, heat or cool state buildings in downtown Albany – including the Empire State Plaza and the Capitol – transition to renewable systems within three years.
+Renewable Capitol Act: Requires the Office of General Services (OGS) and the New York Power Authority (NYPA) to power, heat and cool state buildings in downtown Albany – including the Empire State Plaza and the Capitol – with renewable energy within three years.
 This bill will close the Sheridan Avenue Steam Plant that has polluted the disadvantaged community of Sheridan Hollow for over 100 years (A3466 Romero/S4842 Fahy).

 AGENCY PROPOSALS

 Consumer Representation before the Public Service Commission (PSC): In rate cases before the PSC, utilities have major advantages over climate and consumer advocates, including funds to hire lawyers, economists and other professionals.
 We therefore support legislation to lessen these power disparities and to give consumers and climate advocates a meaningful say in PSC proceedings.
-Specifically, we support bills to: 1) establish the “State Office of the Utility Consumer Advocate” to represent residential utility customers before the PSC and other state and federal agencies (A2468 Dinowitz/S6277 Scarcella-Spanton), and 2) to permit intervenors representing residential or small business customers to be reimbursed for their participation in rate and other formal PSC proceedings (S2477 Parker/A836 Solages).
+Specifically, we support the consumer intervenor bill to permit intervenors representing residential or small business customers to be reimbursed for their participation in rate and other formal PSC proceedings (S2477 Parker/A836 Solages).

-New York Power Authority and Publicly Owned Utilities: The Build Public Renewables Act, signed by the Governor in 2023, empowers and directs NYPA to build 15 GW of renewables by 2030, including wind, solar and geothermal power to reach the renewable generation mandates of the climate law.
-We call upon NYPA to meet the 15 GW by 2030 goal and to accelerate development to secure the remaining federal Inflation Reduction Act (IRA) tax credits.
+New York Power Authority and Publicly Owned Utilities: The 2023 Build Public Renewables Act empowers and directs NYPA to build 15 GW of renewables by 2030, including wind, solar and geothermal power to reach the renewable generation mandates of the climate law.
+We call upon NYPA to meet the 15 GW by 2030 goal.
 We also support the Hudson Valley Power Authority Act (HVPA), which creates a new public authority and calls for its acquisition of the investor-owned gas and electric utility Central Hudson.
 This will remove the expensive return on equity included in utility rates and eliminate the motive to continuously expand the gas infrastructure to increase profits.
-No taxpayer dollars will be used for the buyout or operations of the HVPA (A2127 Shrestha/S2026 Hinchey).
+No taxpayer dollars will be used to buyout or operate the HVPA (A2127 Shrestha/S2026 Hinchey).

 No New Pipelines: New York should deny any permit to expand capacity for existing fracked gas pipelines or to allow the construction of any new pipeline.
 Expanding pipelines is dangerous and contrary to the climate law requirement that New York cut greenhouse gas emissions and transition to renewable energy generation.
 Currently under consideration is the expansion of the Enbridge Pipeline, and two pipelines being pushed by Trump: the NESE Williams Pipeline, which was recently approved by the Department of Environmental Conservation (DEC), and the Constitution Pipeline.
 (The NESE pipeline approval is presently under appeal.)